 AT THE HOTEL:

-We ALWAYS get a room that has a mini refrigerator.
+If we aren’t traveling using a service like Airbnb, VRBO, or staying at a condo, house, etc we ALWAYS get a room that has a mini-refrigerator.
 Most of the time this comes at no extra cost but even if they do charge you it’s less expensive than eating out every single meal.
 Use the refrigerator to store the food you brought from home, leftovers, or food from when you go grocery shopping.
 We always eat breakfast at the hotel in order to save money.
-If we have a kitchen we make eggs, if we don’t have a kitchen we will drink a protein shake and make oats (like we did in the picture above from NYC).
+If we have a kitchen we make eggs, if we don’t have a kitchen we will drink a protein shake and make oats.

 IN THE CAR/AT THE AIRPORT: